sroy96/Stock-market-Alert/README.md

 This software can be used to provide alert to the users who forget to set target, stop loss or margin percentage while buying the stock.
-Generally companies like Zerodha, Yahoo finance, Morning Star has made it available at a subscription cost.
+Generally companies like Zerodha, Yahoo finance, Morning Star has made it available at a subscription fees.

-I think for a growth in market it require all of us to invest and it is my small contribution towards that as a software developer.
+I think for a growth in market it require all of us to invest and it is my small free contribution towards that as a software developer.
 Keep Building for the Growth :)

 ## How to Setup ?